 Issues

-Our national debt has reached an astounding $38 trillion+, and economists warn that this growing burden inches us closer to the precipice of another financial crisis.
-By the year 2029, every Baby Boomer will have reached 65 and will thus be eligible to receive Social Security and Medicare benefits.
+By the year 2029, every Baby Boomer will have reached retirement age.
 With fewer working people to support such a large retired population, we face a dire problem of basic accounting.
-Failing to address this problem will spell the mathematical certainty of bankrupting these programs, and potentially the nation as a whole.
+Failing to address the sustainability of entitlement spending is certain to bankrupt our social benefit programs, and potentially the nation as a whole.

 Congress must enact a binding mandate that requires a qualified annual budget to be passed on time every fiscal year.
 This ‘qualified’ budget must be limited to a deficit of 2-3% of the GDP, a percentage that mirrors our average GDP growth.
 The last two years have been unsustainable, with deficits of over 6%.
 If a qualified budget is not passed on time, Congress’s compensation should be temporarily suspended.
 If you don’t do your job, you don’t get paid—welcome to the real world!